-If a dsconfig command has a missing or incorrect argument, the command will fail and abort the batch process.
-Any command that was successfully executed prior to the abort will be applied to the Identity Data Sync.
-The --no-prompt option is required with dsconfig in batch mode.
+If a dsconfig command has a missing or incorrect argument, the command will fail and abort the batch process without applying any changes to the Identity Data Sync.
+The dsconfig command supports a --batch-continue-on-error option which instructs dsconfig to apply all changes and skip any errors.